santakadev/refactoring-legacy-php/README.md

 ### Use Docker

 Why:
-- This avoid you to install all dependencies of the project in your host machine.
+- Avoid installing all dependencies in your host machine.
-- Probably you are working with a newer version that is not supported.
-Downgrading versions or working with multiple versions in your host is a mesh.
+- Avoid downgrading your PHP and other packages versions of your host.
-- When the app is ready for newer versions the upgrade will be fast.
+- Avoid working with multiple PHP and other packages versions in your host.

-If the legacy app has no support for newer version of PHP
+- Future PHP local migraton will be faster.

 ### Use Travis